Old hives for traps

 In many ways this is not helpful.
 Neither for the homeowner who has to deal with a pest, nor the beekeeper who loses much of his workforce.

-The only place I can think of to get an old hive is a local beekeeper.
-Join the association before making a start; one of those you meet will surely sell you an old hive.
-It doesn't really matter if it has got holes and looks a bit decrepit; in fact that may be a plus.
+The only place I can think of to get an old hive is a local 'keeper.
+Join the association before making a start; one of those you meet will surely sell you a box that reeks of bees.
+It does not really matter if it has got holes and looks a bit decrepit; in fact that may be a plus.

 It must just have the smell of bees.
 A week or two after a feral swarm moves in, you can move them into a new hive.
 Then use full foundation; it speeds up the growth of the colony and reduces the tendency to build drone cells.